falcosecurity/event-generator/README.md

 ### Can I contribute by adding new events?
 Sure!

-Check out the [events registry](https://github.com/falcosecurity/event-generator/tree/main/events) conventions, then feel free to open a P.R.
+Check out the [events registry](https://github.com/falcosecurity/event-generator/tree/main/events) conventions, then feel free to open a PR!

 Your contribution is highly appreciated.